 Tango is not only a fascinating dance but also a fascinating philosophy, culture and lifestyle.
 The search of tango is the search of connection, love, fellowship, unity, harmony and beauty, i.e., an idealism that is not consistent with the dehumanizing reality of the modern world.
-The world divides us into individuals, but tango unites us into a team, community and species.
+The world divides us into individuals, but tango unites us into a team.
 In tango we are not individualists, feminists, nationalists, Democrats, Republicans, etc., but interconnected and interdependent members of the human family.
-Tango calls us to tear down the walls, to build bridges, and to regain humanity through affinity, altruism, cooperation, and accommodation.
+Tango calls us to tear down the walls, to build bridges, and to regain humanity through altruism, connection, cooperation, accommodation, and compromise.
 It is a dance that teaches the world to love.

 March 18, 2014

-The Affinity and Harmony between Partners
+The Connection between Partners

-Beginners need to turn their attention from the external to the internal.
-Instead of focusing on steps, they should focus on being one with each other.
-Concentrating on steps may cause them to ignore their partner, or blame their partner for not dancing well and want to correct him or her, resulting in incoordination.
-Focusing on being one with each other, on the other hand, will allow the dancer to work closely with the partner, or even be conceding enough to make the partner feel at home, so that the two may become one in the dance.
-Tango is like marriage.
-What makes it work is not pressing your partner to follow your will, but being cooperative and accommodating.
-Novice women often feel comfortable dancing with a milonguero, not because the novices know their stuff, but because the milonguero knows how to accommodate them.
-Surrendering, adapting to and being one with your partner, therefore, are more important than doing steps.
-(See Tango Is a Relationship.)
+Beginners need to shift their focus from the external to the internal.
+Instead of fixating on steps, they should aim to merge and be one with their partner.
+Concentrating on the technical side may cause one to ignore the partner, or blame the partner for mistakes and want to correct, resulting in incoordination.
+Focusing on being one with the partner, on the other hand, will enable the dancer to work closely with the partner, or even be conceding enough to make him/her feel at home, so that the two may become one in the dance.

 No comments: